backups-obsidian/backup-obsidian-2/100 study-notes/101 AWS SAA/CloudWatch.md

 			- *Instance store will not be recovered*.
 	- *Auto scaling* : Trigger Auto Scaling Action
 	- *SNS* : Send notification to SNS (from which *you can do pretty much anything*)
 - We can *test the alarm using the CLI*.
 This is useful if we want to trigger an alarm before its threshold to see if it results in proper actions.
 	- Use `set-alarm-state` in CLI

+> [!question]- A junior developer working on configuring CloudWatch alarms is unable to figure out why a particular CloudWatch Alarm is *constantly in the ALARM state*.
+As a SysOps Administrator, which of these options would you suggest as a fix for the issue?
+> **Alarms continue to evaluate metrics against the configured threshold, even after they have already triggered**.
+You can adjust the alarm threshold if you do not want it to be in ALARM state

 ### Composite Alarms (SOA)
 - CloudWatch *Alarms are on a single metric*.